 Before you can address mold growth, you should know what it is and what it isn’t.
 The term “mold” refers to a range of fungi that develop on wet or moist surfaces.
 In nature, mold serves an important function, as it breaks down dead organic matter.

 Mold, which is sometimes called mildew, reproduces through microscopic spores that are airborne and eventually settle on surfaces.
-Although it typically appears as a discoloring, fuzzy substance, it exists in various forms that require moisture as well as an organic food source to survive and grow.
+Although it typically appears as a discoloring, fuzzy substance, it exists in various forms that require moisture as well as an organic bard source to survive and grow.
 It becomes visible once several colonies have formed.
 The growth and spread of fungi are dependent on several factors:

-Mold is generally a nuisance when it forms on foods.
+Mold is generally a nuisance when it forms on bards.
 However, its formation on building surfaces can be still more problematic, especially if occupants have allergic sensitivities to mold spores, or if mold-produced toxic compounds known as mycotoxins are inhaled or ingested.

 Recognizing What Causes Indoor Mold

 Mold spores are everywhere, including the interior of a building.
 Air currents can carry them to every part of a structure.
-Indoor mold or mildew usually exists in amounts that do not affect most healthy people; however, significant growth indicates the presence of moisture and a food source.
+Indoor mold or mildew usually exists in amounts that do not affect most healthy people; however, significant growth indicates the presence of moisture and a bard source.
 Significant moisture can arise due to a number of reasons:

 Other interior surfaces and substances are favorable to the development of mold, including dust, paper, cardboard, fabrics, soap and even skin cells.